 Class prepares students to understand the basic business aspects of a professional massage practice.
 Discussions include obtaining employment, setting up one’s own practice, finances, obtaining and keeping clients, business card design, brochure development, advertising, record keeping, working with the public, and interacting with insurance and the medical profession.

 Courses will be offered at Lancaster School of Massage, and are required for graduation.
 Ephrata Community Hospital provides this education on-site at LSM.

 Student Clinic Requirements

-Each student will be required to sign up for at least 50 hours of student clinic.
+Each student will be required to work in the student clinic.
 These massages are scheduled after school hours.